brightmart/bert_language_understanding/README.md

 it will print loss during training,  and print f1 score for each epoch during validation.

 ## TODO List
-1.fix a bug in Transformer [IMPORTANT,recruit a team member and need a merge request] ( Transformer: why loss of pre-train stage is decrease for early stage, but loss is still not so small(e.g. loss=8.0)? even with
+1. fix a bug in Transformer [IMPORTANT,recruit a team member and need a merge request]

+   ( Transformer: why loss of pre-train stage is decrease for early stage, but loss is still not so small(e.g. loss=8.0)? even with

    more pre-train data, loss is still not small)

-2.support sentence pair task [IMPORTANT,recruit a team member and need a merge request]
+2. support sentence pair task [IMPORTANT,recruit a team member and need a merge request]

-3.add pre-train task of next sentence prediction [IMPORTANT,recruit a team member and need a merge request]
+3. add pre-train task of next sentence prediction [IMPORTANT,recruit a team member and need a merge request]

-4.need a data set for sentiment analysis or text classification in english [IMPORTANT,recruit a team member and need a merge request]
+4. need a data set for sentiment analysis or text classification in english [IMPORTANT,recruit a team member and need a merge request]

-5.special handle first token [cls] as input and classification [DONE]
+5. special handle first token [cls] as input and classification [DONE]

-6.position embedding is not shared between with pre-train and fine-tuning yet. since here on pre-train stage length may
+6. position embedding is not shared between with pre-train and fine-tuning yet. since here on pre-train stage length may

      shorter than fine-tuning stage.

-7.pre-train with fine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
+7. pre-train with fine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
 [DONE]

-8.learning rate should be smaller when fine-tuning.
+8. learning rate should be smaller when fine-tuning.
 [Done]

 ## Conclusions